-So look not only for low-VOC or no-VOC paint, but also low-emission paint.
-Also, be aware that some paints contain other toxin than VOCs.
+So look not only for low-VOC or no-VOC paint but also low-emission paint.
+Also, be aware that some paints contain other toxins than VOCs.
 A decade ago, low-VOC paints didn’t perform well.
 Manufacturers have gotten better at making them.

 How to do your green spring cleaning without driving yourself nuts

 Surely you want to maintain good relationships with your family and have a sense of accomplishment when you’re finished.
 That takes planning.

 First, decide what you need to do.
 It’s so easy to start a project and then see something else that needs to be done.
 If you start that, you have two unfinished projects on your hands.
 A third and a fourth may not be far behind.